boazbk/crypto/lec_01_introduction.md

 ### Advanced comment: Adding probability into the picture

-There is a sense in which both our secrecy and our impossiblity results might not be fully convincing, and that is that we did not explicitly consider algorithms that use _randomness_ .
+There is a sense in which both our secrecy and our impossibility results might not be fully convincing, and that is that we did not explicitly consider algorithms that use _randomness_ .
 For example, maybe Eve can break a perfectly secret encryption if she is not modeled as a deterministic function
 $Eve:\{0,1\}^o\rightarrow\{0,1\}^\ell$ but rather a _probabilistic_ process.
 Similarly, maybe the encryption and decryption functions could be probabilistic processes as well.
 It turns out that none of those matter.
 For the former, note that a probabilistic process can be thought of as a _distribution_ over functions, in the sense that we have a collection of functions $f_1,...,f_N$ mapping $\{0,1\}^o$ to $\{0,1\}^\ell$, and some probabilities $p_1,\ldots,p_N$ (non-negative numbers summing to $1$), so we now think of Eve as selecting the function $f_i$ with probability $p_i$.
 But if none of those functions can give an advantage better than $1/2$, then neither can this collection.
-A similar (though more involved) argument shows that the impossiblity result showing that the key must be at least as long as the message still holds even if the encryption and decryption algorithms are allowed to be probabilistic processes as well
+A similar (though more involved) argument shows that the impossibility result showing that the key must be at least as long as the message still holds even if the encryption and decryption algorithms are allowed to be probabilistic processes as well
 (working this out is a great exercise).